 - Improved cognition and greater memory in infants and children

 Do prenatals help with lactation?

 Although there’s no clear evidence that PNVs will increase milk supply, several studies suggest that the quality of breastmilk is enhanced with continued PNV use.
-Since many of the vitamins found in our prenatal can be traced into the bloodstream, it's a good idea to continue taking a high quality PNV such as Natalist Prenatal for her.
+Since many of the vitamins found in our prenatal can be traced into the bloodstream, it's a good idea to continue taking a high quality PNV such as Natalist Prenatal Daily Packets.

 Do I need to take postnatal vitamins if I'm not breastfeeding?

 Even moms who are not breastfeeding will likely benefit from taking prenatal or postnatal vitamins.
 Pregnancy can cause many nutritional deficiencies including anemia and calcium deficiencies.
 These can be improved and even corrected by committing to a prenatal vitamin regimen for at least six months after delivery.